 We used to joke with my grandmother (Omi) about how long it would take her to finish her meal.
 She would patiently cut her food, chew slowly, put her fork down, and join in on the table discussion.
 She’d sip her drink, grab her napkin and sit back in her chair as she’d pat her lips.

 Even just visualizing her eating in this way gives me a sense of innate calmness and relaxation.

-Now, let me tell you how I eat…
+Now, let me tell you how I used to eat…

 - Heaping serving size that will safely balance on my utensil.